 - CC is the cabinet identifier that uniquely represents a cabinet at your site.
-This guide uses C0 (for "COPAN cabinet 0").
-You may use a different naming convention if you prefer, using the characters [0--9A-Z][0--9A-Z].
-(See "Selecting Appropriate Cabinet Identifiers" on page 21.) - S represents the shelf position in the cabinet.
+This guide uses C0 (for "Cabinet 0").
+You may use a different naming convention if you prefer, using two uppercase alphanumeric characters (that is, [0-9][A-Z][0-9][A-Z]; see "Selecting Appropriate Cabinet Identifiers" on page 21). - S represents the shelf position in the cabinet.
 There are up to eight shelves in a COPAN cabinet, shelf 0 (bottom) through shelf 7 (top).
 The three-character string CCS (such as C01) is called the shelf identifier and can be used as an argument in some OpenVault commands. - R represents the RAID set.
-Each shelf contains 26 RAID sets available for DMF use, numbered A through Z. The four-character string CCSR (such as C01B) is called the RAID-set identifier and can be used as an argument in some OpenVault commands. - VV represents an individual volume within a given RAID set.
-Each RAID set accommodates up to 1,296 volumes, numbered 00 through ZZ.
+Each shelf contains 26 RAID sets available for DMF use, named A through Z. The four-character string CCSR (such as C01B) is called the RAID-set identifier and can be used as an argument in some OpenVault commands. - VV represents an individual volume within a given RAID set.
+Each RAID set accommodates up to 1,296 volumes, named 00 through ZZ.